Registered Nurse | Former Flight Attendant | Mother

 Barrie, Ontario

-We relocated to yet another rental house in Barrie in 2012, in order that Zeynep could do the first 2 years of her nursing studies that were collaboratively held by Georgian College and York University.
-Detached house experience, acquisition of Canadian citizenship, even whiter but absolutely bulkier snow that necessitates shovelling like mad, numerous exams covering boxes of books, working part-time as a PSW at Coleman Care Centre, the arrival of JJ-the-dog, unique frustrations, and new sets of hopes...
+We relocated to yet another rental house in Barrie in 2012 in order that Zeynep could do the first 2 years of her nursing studies that were collaboratively held by Georgian College and York University.
+Detached house experience, acquisition of Canadian citizenship, even whiter but absolutely bulkier snow that necessitates shovelling like mad, numerous exams, studying boxes of books, working part-time as a PSW at Coleman Care Centre, the arrival of JJ-the-dog, unique frustrations, and new sets of hopes...
 That was the list of first-evers there.

 We were living in Barrie for one reason: Zeynep's studies.
 When she graduated on August 2016, that reason was nullified.
 The never-ending tenantship in Canada was begging for an ending already.